 My story for The Atlantic on invasive earthworms was anthologized in the 2021 Edition of The Best American Science and Nature Writing and was a finalist for the Society of Environmental Journalists’ Outstanding Feature Story Award.
 My story on backcountry ice skating for Adventure Journal was listed as notable in The Best American Science and Nature Writing 2020.
 I’ve been honored to win the Best of the Northwest Science Writing Award from the Northwest Science Writers Association, a Silver Excel award for feature writing from Association & Media Publishing, and the Grand Gold Award for feature writing from the Council for the Advancement and Support of Education, Region VIII.
 I’ve been a finalist for the American Geophysical Union’s Walter Sullivan Award for Excellence in Science Journalism and a Science in Society Journalism Award from the National Association of Science Writers.

 I was a 2014 AAAS Mass Media Science and Engineering Fellow at the LA Times, a 2015 Open Notebook/Burroughs Wellcome Fund fellow at The Open Notebook, and a 2016 writer-in-residence at the Wrangell Mountain Center in McCarthy, Alaska.

 I have a bachelors degree and a PhD in geology.
-My doctoral research focused on reconstructing the composition of past atmospheres using polar ice cores to better understand the Earth’s climate and why it changes.
+For my doctoral research, I studied polar ice cores to understand the Earth’s climate and why it changes.
 To learn more, read my award-winning Terra magazine story.